wizardofzos/AOC25/README.md

 These are my REXX solutions for Advent of Code 2025.
 I'm running (and participating) in the Advent of Code for Mainframers Leaderboard.

 More information: https://mfaoc.mainframe.community , https://wizardofzos.github.io/zday25-rexx-the-halls/

+## 📇 ZIGI
+This is a zigi-managed repostiory.
+More info: https://github.com/zigi/zigi

+## 🎄 ZAOC
+I use my custom 'IDE' for these REXX solutions, you can find it at: https://github.com/wizardofzos/ZAOC